 • And so much more

-Even the flavonoids within hemp have promising antioxidant effects that may prove beneficial to reverse the effects of aging.
+Even the flavonoids within hemp have promising antioxidant effects that may prove beneficial in reversing the effects of aging.

 3. The Stigma is Lifting on Pot (especially the legal kind)